Russ Feingold: Post-congressional career

 Following his 2010 defeat, Feingold was appointed a visiting professor at Marquette University Law School.
 He wrote a book titled While America Sleeps: A Wake-Up Call to the Post-9/11 World, and supported Obama's reelection in 2012.
 In February 2012, it was announced that Feingold would be a co-chair of Obama's reelection campaign.
 In 2012, he was the Mimi and Peter E. Haas Distinguished Visitor at Stanford Law School.
-In 2012-13, he was the Stephen Edward Scarff Distinguished Visiting Professor at Lawrence University.
+In 2012–13, he was the Stephen Edward Scarff Distinguished Visiting professor at Lawrence University.

 In February 2011, Feingold formed Progressives United, a Political Action Committee, and an affiliated nonprofit entity called Progressives United Inc. Progressives United's stated aim was "directly and indirectly supporting candidates who stand up for our progressive ideals."
 From 2011 to 2015, the two groups raised and spent $10 million.
 The PAC has helped raise money for more than 50 progressive candidates, including the largest beneficiary, then-candidate Elizabeth Warren, who successfully defeated incumbent Scott Brown in 2012.
 Progressives United Inc. shut down in late 2014, and the Progressives United PAC suspended its fundraising activities in May 2015 in order to avoid the appearance of a conflict of interest with Feingold's 2016 Senate campaign.

+Feingold had received encouragement from Democrats to run for office in an expected recall election against Wisconsin Governor Scott Walker, but in August 2011 he announced that he had no plans to run for office in 2012 in either a gubernatorial recall election or the election to Wisconsin's other U.S. senate seat.

 On June 18, 2013, Feingold was appointed United States Special Representative for the African Great Lakes region and the Democratic Republic of the Congo by United States Secretary of State John Kerry.
 He announced his departure from the position on February 24, 2015.

+In 2016, Feingold ran for his former senate seat and lost the election to Johnson again.

 In November 2019, Feingold became a member of the ReFormers Caucus of Issue One.

 In February 2020, Feingold was named president of the American Constitution Society.

 Personal life

 Feingold resides in Middleton, Wisconsin.
 He is a member of Beth Hillel Temple in Kenosha, Wisconsin, where his sister, Dena Feingold, is rabbi.

 Feingold was married to Sue Levine from 1977 until 1986.
 They had two children.
 He married Mary Speerschneider in 1991; in 2005, the couple announced they would divorce.
-In 2013, Feingold married Dr. Christine Ferdinand, a fellow at Magdalen College at Oxford University in England.
+In 2013, Feingold married Dr. Christine Ferdinand, a fellow at Magdalen College, Oxford.

 In 2011, Feingold received a Freedom Medal from the Roosevelt Institute.